 He played a leading role in the fight for independence, joining Sam Adams and John Hancock in the Sons of Liberty.
 In 1775, he won election as president of the Massachusetts Provincial Congress.
 In addition to practicing medicine in Boston, he gave speeches, wrote newspaper essays and authored the Suffolk Resolves, a bold declaration of resistance to British authority.

 On the day of the Battles of Lexington and Concord, Joseph Warren sneaked out of Boston and led militia in harassing the British returning to the city.
 A musket ball struck his wig, nearly killing him.
 That’s when he told his mother he wouldn’t shrink from danger.

 Warren returned to Boston, where he organized soldiers for the siege of Boston and negotiated with Gage.

 On June 13, colonial leaders learned the British planned to send troops to take the unoccupied hills surrounding the besieged city.
 That night, 1,200 colonial troops stealthily occupied Bunker Hill and Breed’s Hill, on which they built an earthworks overnight.

 Warren showed up the next day and asked Gen. Israel Putnam where the heaviest fighting would be.
-Commissioned a major general in the Massachusetts militia, but insisted on fighting as a private because he had no military experience.
+Commissioned a major general in the Massachusetts militia, he insisted on fighting as a private because he had no military experience.

 During the battle on June 17 he fought behind the earthworks until the patriots exhausted their ammunition.
 He stayed there to give the militia time to escape while the British made their final assault.
 A British officer recognized him and shot him in the head.
 Joseph Warren died instantly.